Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

-The preferred surgical treatment at UPMC for CSF leaks of the skull base is the Endoscopic Endonasal Approach (EEA).
+The preferred surgical treatment at UPMC for Cerebrospinal Fluid (CSF) leaks of the skull base is the Endoscopic Endonasal Approach (EEA).
 This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach areas or previously inoperable tumors.

 The benefits of EEA include:

 Your doctor may ask you about any symptoms that you are experiencing.